What is bariatric surgery?

 Bariatric surgeries incorporate one or two general techniques that work in different ways to reduce your calorie intake.
 These include:

-- Restrictive procedures can help you lose weight by reducing the size of the stomach.
+- Restrictive procedures reduce the size of the stomach.
 This limits the amount of food you can eat.
 Restrictive procedures include adjustable gastric banding (Lap-Band), vertical sleeve gastrectomy (stomach stapling), and vertical banded gastroplasty (stomach stapling and banding).

-- Malabsorptive/restrictive procedures (gastric bypass) can help you lose weight by altering the normal process of digestion.
-In gastric bypass surgery, the stomach is stapled down to a small pouch (typically the size of a small test tube) and then reattached directly to the middle of the small intestine.
-This allows food to bypass most or all of the first section of the small intestine (the duodenum), which reduces the amount of calories and nutrients that are absorbed into the body.
+- Malabsorptive/restrictive procedures (gastric bypass) alter the normal digestion process.
+The stomach is stapled down to a small pouch (typically the size of a small test tube).
+It is then attached to the middle of the small intestine.
+This allows food to bypass most or all of the first section of the small intestine (the duodenum).
+It reduces the amount of calories and nutrients absorbed into the body.
 Procedures include the Roux-en-Y gastric bypass (RYGB) and the biliopancreatic diversion with a duodenal switch (BPD-DS).
 This technique combines the restrictive and malabsorptive procedures to increase weight loss success.

 Why is bariatric surgery performed?

-Bariatric surgery may be an option if other treatment options that involve less risk and fewer complications have been ineffective in helping you achieve and maintain a healthy weight.
-These include diet, exercise, behavioral and nutritional counseling, and medication.
-Talk with your doctor about all of your treatment options and consider getting a second opinion before deciding on bariatric surgery.
+Bariatric surgery may be an option if other treatment options that involve less risk and fewer complications have not helped you lose weight.
+Other options include diet, exercise, behavioral and nutritional counseling, and medication.
+Ask your doctor about all of your treatment options and consider getting a second opinion before having bariatric surgery.

 How is bariatric surgery performed?